RicardoHS/binance-argitrager/README.md

 # binance-argitrager
 My own arbitrage bot for the binance in-market.
 Detect and perform triangular arbitrage between assets in the binance market.
+It can be run in normal mode, or in test mode, in which the the BUY/SELL operations are not performed (but they are sent to the binance servers in order to check everything is ok).

 # Install
 ### julia